astrolang/astro/README.md

 - supports data-race-free concurrency.

 ### Why create yet another programming language?
-The language creator had a set of requirements (listed above) not met by any language ([Rust](https://en.wikipedia.org/wiki/Rust_(programming_language)) comes close).
+The language creator had a set of requirements (listed above) not met by any language ([Rust](https://en.wikipedia.org/wiki/Rust_programming_language)) comes close.
 Although, the project started as an educational effort, it later shaped into a language designed to meet those requirements.

 SIMD, threads and direct access to Web APIs are planned for WebAssembly.
 These and other proposals for GPU Compute will make the web a desirable HPC target in the near future.
 Astro is, for this reason, designed for high-performance apps that are expected to run on the server or in the browser.